1889 (20th April)

 1925 (18th July)

-Hitler’s book, Mein Kampf, which he had written while in prison, was published.
+Hitler’s book, Mein Kampf, was published.

 Hitler sent party member Joseph Goebbels to Berlin to publicise the party and try to gain support.
 He had some success until Nazi stormtroopers beat up a pastor who had heckled Goebbels.
 As a result the party was banned in Berlin.